octavia-crompton/pattern_SI/readme.md

 This folder contains supplementary data for the "Sensitivity of dryland vegetation patterns to storm characteristics", under review at GRL

-List of folders:
+ List of contents:

-- animations:
+* animations:

-	Sample pattern animations for the exploratory simulations with R = 282 mm/year
+	- Sample pattern animations for the exploratory simulations with R = 282 mm/year

-src:
+*  src:
  	miscellaneous python code used by the jupyter notebook files

 notebook_files :